ajeglot/academic/content/prof_experience/Internships/index.md

 For my last internship durng my Master's in Industrial Engineering I integrated the Energy and Climate unit at Artelia.
 This unit is composed of consultants working on advising public institutions such as municipalities and regions in France on how to plan the energy transition.
 They provide recommendations on which type of renewable they should install and where for example.
 During this internship I was in charge of developping a predictive tool for energy consumption in given regions.
-I develop this tool using VBA based on electricity consumption data.
+I developped this tool using VBA based on electricity consumption data.
-I also contributed to customers meetings by summarizing national regulations and future development goals.
+I also contributed to customer meetings by summarizing national regulations and future development goals.

 ## Intern assessing risk of water scarcity in Lima 2015